Vietnam.vn - Nền tảng quảng bá Việt Nam

 In February, the land and sky of the northern border are a peaceful green.
 The majestic rocky mountains endlessly follow the shape of the place where the Fatherland begins.
 Throughout thousands of years of history, through countless ups and downs, storms, generations of people have lived and fought to protect the unchanging sovereignty of Vietnam's territory.

-Silently looking at the martyrs' cemeteries, incense altars, and stone steles engraved with the names of the country's heroic sons who sacrificed and lay down forever, suddenly a strong sense of sovereignty and territorial integrity, preserving the sacred borders of the Fatherland, surges.
+Silently looking at the martyrs' cemeteries, incense altars, and stone steles engraved with the names of the country's heroic sons who sacrificed and lay down forever, suddenly a strong sense of sovereignty and territorial integrity, protecting the sacred borders of the Fatherland, surges.

-Placing a bouquet of fresh flowers and lighting incense sticks in front of the Monument of the Fatherland, Mr. Vuong Trung Thuc, a former soldier of Battalion 5 Vi Xuyen, recalled February 17, 1979.
+Placing a bouquet of fresh flowers and lighting incense sticks in front of the Monument of the Fatherland, Mr. Vuong Trung Thuc, former soldier of Battalion 5 Vi Xuyen, recalled February 17, 1979.
 That day, the invaders' artillery shells rained down on the entire northern border of Vietnam, along a 1,200 km stretch from Pa Nam Cum - Lai Chau to Po Hen - Quang Ninh.

 “After suffering heavy casualties due to the high fighting spirit and determination of our army and people along the entire border, on March 5, 1979, the enemy was forced to retreat.
 But Vi Xuyen was the first to leave and the last to return.
 This strategically located land became the only hot and fierce battle line along the northern border for nearly 10 years after that,” the veteran held back a sigh.

-Not far from the Cultural Village is the Thanh Thuy - Thien Bao International Border Gate (Tianbao, Yunnan Province) which connects with the People's Republic of China.
+Not far from the Cultural Village is the Thanh Thuy - Thien Bao International Border Gate (Tianbao, Yunnan Province) that connects with the People's Republic of China.
 This is where the Lo River flows into Vietnam, and next to the river is the 261st border marker between Vietnam and China.

 Hanh Quynh